gitstua/stu-spa-demos/README.md

 4. **Paint Application**: A simple paint application to draw and save images.
 5. **PDF JavaScript Scanner**: Analyzes PDF files and extracts content.
 6. **Time Display**: Displays the current time and updates every second for multiple timezones.
+7. **Bingo**: An interactive 5x5 bingo card where:
+   - Click cells to mark them as complete
+   - Card state is stored in the URL for easy sharing
+   - Works with browser navigation history
+   - Responsive grid layout

 ## Demos